Proteus Fund Inc

 - Minimum $500,000 annual operating budget (committed or pledged)

-- U.S.-based organizations with U.S.-focused work only
+- U.S.-based organisations with U.S.-focused work only

 - Must advance work in racial, gender, queer, disability justice, or inclusive democracy